konflux-ci/konflux-ci/README.md

 You will now configure the on-push pipeline that will be triggered whenever new commits are created on branch `main` (e.g. when PRs are merged).

-Edit the content of the copy you made earlier to the on-push pipeline at `.tekton/testrepo-push.yaml`, replacing the value of `output-image`, so that the repository URL is identical to the one [previously set](#push-builds-to-external-repository) for the `pull-request` pipeline.
+:gear: Edit the content of the copy you made earlier to the on-push pipeline at `.tekton/testrepo-push.yaml`, replacing the value of `output-image`, so that the repository URL is identical to the one
+[previously set](#push-builds-to-external-repository) for the `pull-request` pipeline.

 For example, if using Quay.io and your username is `my-user` and you created a